erf/vid/README.md

 A minimal vi-like text editor for the terminal written in Dart

-Note: Just for fun and learning ! :))
+> Note: For fun and learning, not meant to replace your editor :))